Compare bid optimization systems

 Identify campaigns with similar historical performance to include in a randomized A/B test:

 Select campaigns with similar historical performance (such as similar conversion rate and click volume).
-DS bid strategies perform best when its campaigns share similar performance characteristics.
+Search Ads 360 bid strategies perform best when its campaigns share similar performance characteristics.

 Before/after comparison during stable periods:

 During stable periods, when there aren’t large seasonal changes (e.g., not during Valentine’s Day), check the data before the bid optimization systems are implemented, and at least two weeks after they’ve been applied.